 - Inability to manage money

-- Cannot do everyday tasks like cooking or cleaning
+- Inability to do everyday tasks like cooking or cleaning

 - Trouble finding the right words to use

 - Rapid mood swings and agitation

 - Trouble starting activities

 - A tendency to forget how to behave around others